Drip Irrigation System Installation in Orangevale, CA

 - Soak clogged emitters in white vinegar overnight to dissolve calcium buildup.

 - Replace any emitter that does not clear after soaking.
-New emitters cost less than a dollar each.

 - Check tubing connections at every tee, elbow, and end cap for drips or moisture.